wso2/docs-mi/en/docs/reference/mediators/callout-mediator.md

 <tr class="even">
 <td><strong>WS-Security</strong></td>
 <td><div class="content-wrapper">
-<p>If you select the check box, WS-Security is enabled for the Callout mediator.
+<p>If you select the checkbox, WS-Security is enabled for the Callout mediator.
 This section would expand as shown below when you select this check box.</p>
 </div></td>
 </tr>
 <tr class="odd">